BartBruininks/mdvcontainment/README.md

  *Any complex configuration of (non)nonperiodic segments is supported by this algorithm in a fast, robust, unambiguous, deterministic and rot+trans invarient (up to voxel discretization) manner.*

 > [!NOTE]
 > MDVContainment has had a rework offering much improved performance and quality.
-However
+However,
 > here is the [legacy](https://github.com/BartBruininks/mdvcontainment/tree/legacy) version if you insist in using it.

 <p align="center">